 Download the Entry Form Here: Entry Form

-3. Photo entries may be on glossy or matte paper.
+3. Each entry must be 8″x10″ and on glossy or matte photo paper

 The Apple Country Quilt Show opened on Friday, July 14 at and runs until August 20, at the Markay Cultural Arts Center.
 Several quilts are on display.